 And so, we talked.
 That is, she talked.
 She asked polite questions about Africa and our life there, my handicap and about this home.
 She commented, she laughed, she smiled, she looked concerned, and she frowned.
 She performed a whole show.
 No interrogation.
 She sat down with an original, hundred percent African black male and chatted with me as if I were a white, upper middle-class school-friend, whom she hadn't seen for many years, and now had invited to have afternoon tea in her backyard before sunset.
 Was this psychology?

-“I wonder about your own relation to Kurtz de Wite.
-Would you say you had a close relation with him?”
+"I see.
+To turn to something else, I wonder about your own relation to Kurtz de Wite.
+Would you say you had a close relation with him?"